Sun-Lab-NBB/ataraxis-time/README.md

 timing and delay functionality via a Python binding API.
 While the performance of the timer heavily depends on the particular system configuration and utilization, most modern CPUs should be capable of sub-microsecond precision using this timer.
-Due to using a C-extension to provide interval and delay timing functionality, the library is thread- and process-safe and releases the GIL when using appropriate delay command.
+Due to using a C-extension to provide interval and delay timing functionality, the library is thread- and process-safe and releases the GIL when using the appropriate delay command.
 Additionally, the library offers a set of standalone helper functions that can be used to manipulate date and time data.

 The library can be used as a standalone module, but it is primarily designed to integrate with the broader 'Ataraxis'